zedparsa/Flowsense-ids/README.md

 ---

 #### 3) Rename columns to a standard schema
-This block applies the mapping, checks that the required columns exist, and keeps only what the signal stage needs.
+This part creates a stable internal contract for your data.
+After renaming, the rest of your code can assume the same column names every time (`time`, `source`, `length`, etc.), no matter what the original CSV header labels were.

 ```python
     df = df.rename(columns=column_map)